Books are a great way to exercise our brains.

 How does this work?

-When you are doing this exercise, you are not really reading anything from the book.
+When doing this exercise, you are not really reading anything from the book.

 And since you have attached imagination to those dull ideas, you are giving a signal to your brain that maybe it’s not that boring.